12 Shiv Sena MPs shift allegiance to Shinde, claim Thackeray sought alliance with BJP | Politics

 The 12 Lok Sabha members also wrote to Lok Sabha Speaker Om Birla identifying Shewale as their leader, expressing no confidence in incumbent Vinayak Raut and retaining five-term member Bhawna Gawli as the chief whip.

-Addressing a press conference flanked by the 12 Lok Sabha members, Shinde claimed that the Lok Sabha Speaker had recognised Shewale as the Shiv Sena leader in the lower house.
-However, there was no confirmation in this regard from the Speaker's office.
+Addressing a press conference flanked by the 12 Lok Sabha members, Shinde claimed that the Lok Sabha Speaker had recognised Shewale as the Shiv Sena leader in the Lower House.

+Late Tuesday night, the Speaker approved the plea and recognised Shewale as the Shiv Sena's leader in the Lok Sabha in place of Vinayak Raut.

+The break in the Shiv Sena ranks in Parliament came a month after Shinde led a rebellion and walked out of the party with a large chunk of MLAs on June 20.
+The number of MLAs joining the Shinde camp from the Shiv Sena gradually rose to 40 out of the total 55.

 Shinde asserted that the 12 Lok Sabha members were following the ideals of Balasaheb Thackeray and were the original Shiv Sena.
 The faction is also learnt to have staked a claim on the parliamentary party office in Parliament.